redkite-labs/RedKiteCms/src/RedKiteLabs/RedKiteCms/BootstrapBundle/README.md

 # AlphaLemonBootstrapBundle
 AlphaLemonBootstrapBundle takes care to autoload and configure bundles on a composer based application.
-Each developer could add an autoloader.json file to its Bundle and configure it to autoload the bundle
+Each developer could add an autoloader.json file to a bundle and configure it to autoload that bundle, without have to enable it manually in the AppKernel file.

-The responsibility to configure the bundle is delegated to the bundle's author, who implements an autoloader.json file, where declares the bundle's configuration.

 [![Build Status](https://secure.travis-ci.org/alphalemon/BootstrapBundle.png)](http://travis-ci.org/alphalemon/BootstrapBundle)